baylessj/robotsquiggles/README.md

 ## Acknowledgments

-This code was influenced by libraries and knowledge from the following sources:
+This code was made possible by influence from the following sources:

 - [Team 254 and the WPILib Team](https://github.com/wpilibsuite/allwpilib)
 - [Jaci Brunning](https://github.com/JaciBrunning/Pathfinder)